samueljamesbell/prettymatrix/README.md

 Struggling to tell your rows from your columns?

-`prettymatrix` pretty prints your matrices and vectors, just like you're used to.
+`prettymatrix` creates human-friendly string representations of your numpy matrices and vectors, just like you're used to.

 Installation